 Hemp, or industrial hemp, is a variety of the cannabis sativa plant.
 While hemp and cannabis both derive from the cannabis sativa species and contain tetrahydrocannabinol (THC), hemp and cannabis are distinct strains with different compositions and uses.
 Hemp can be made into a variety of items, including clothing, paper, animal feed, and textiles.

-Illinois Hemp: The History
+Illinois Hemp: A Brief History

 In 2015, the Industrial Hemp Pilot Program became effective in